Celsus Peak

 Celsus Peak is a peak 2 nmi west of D'Ursel Point in the southern part of Brabant Island, in the Palmer Archipelago.
-It was first mapped by the Belgian Antarctic Expedition, 1897–99, under Gerlache.
-It was photographed by Hunting Aerosurveys Ltd in 1956–57, mapped from these photos in 1959, and named by the UK Antarctic Place-Names Committee for Aulus Cornelius Celsus, a Roman who lived in the 1st century AD and was a great Latin classical medical writer.
+It was first mapped by the Belgian Antarctic Expedition, 1897–99, under Adrien de Gerlache.
+It was photographed by Hunting Aerosurveys Ltd in 1956–57, mapped from these photos in 1959, and named by the UK Antarctic Place-Names Committee for Aulus Cornelius Celsus, a Roman encyclopedist of the 1st century AD known for his medical work De Medicina.
 The estimated terrain elevation above sea level is 712 metres.